cristianvasquez/obsidian-lab/README.md

 }
 ```

-And gets a JSON response
+And gets a JSON response.

 > Response